kiskoapeles/kiskoapeles.github.io/_posts/2021-01-14-diabeticretinopathy.md

 ![png](/images/diabetic_retinopathy.png)

 <p style="text-align:justify">
 Diabetic Retinopathy is one of the leading causes of blindness globally.
 It is a complication of diabetes that causes the retina to swell and when left untreated could cause blindness and visual loss.
 According to Retina International, over 400 million people are living with diabetes and roughly 10% of these are at risk of blindness due to Diabetic Retinopathy.
 However, regular screening and early detection of diabetic retinopathy can save millions of lives from blindness.
-Hence, **this project aims to help detect diabetic retinopathy with the help of big data and cloud computing**.
+Hence, <b>this project aims to help detect diabetic retinopathy with the help of big data and cloud computing</b>.
  </p>

 <p style="text-align:justify">